S3-working-group/s3-practical-guide/docs/all.md

 ## Key Concepts for Making Sense of Organizations

-In this section you’ll learn about the following key concepts:
+In this section you'll learn about the following key concepts:

-- Driver
+- Driver and Requirement
 - Domain
 - Agreement
 - Objection